06-create/PurvaVS1/README.md

-PurvaVS1 project has all C language programs done by me.
+PurvaVS1 project has all C language programs done by Purva(me).